• Skip to primary navigation

 I actually prefer doing it in the oven because it’s less messy and it gets done much quicker.
 I like to deglaze the baking sheet after transferring the short ribs and I add that liquid to the inner pot prior to pressure cooking.
 Lots of flavor in there!

-Keep these tips in mind if you brown the short ribs in the Instant Pot:
+Keep these tips in mind if you brown the beef short ribs in the Instant Pot:

 • The inner pot should be very hot.